rdagumampan/yuniql-web/content/docs/tips-and-tricks.md

 #### Get some sanity, organize your project into sub-directories

-When versioning an existing database, you may end creating a giant script file with all the noise created by your script-generation tool.
-As yuniql supports child directories, you may organize your version directory as demonstrated below.
-Use a sequence number prefix to guarantee they executed in the right order.
+When versioning an existing database, you may end up creating a giant script file with all the noise created by your script-generation tool.
+As yuniql supports child directories, you may organize your version directories as shown below.
+Use a sequence number prefix to guarantee they executes in the right order.

 ```shell
 cd C:\play\yuniql\samples\sqlserver-adventureworkslt2016-sample